 - 1. Students are responsible for using the technology in their school to facilitate learning and for purposes consistent with the school's program and mission. - 2.
-Students are responsible for adhering to the guidelines and standards established by the school for use of the equipment, programs, labs, and networks. - 3.
-Students are responsible for obtaining permission from their teacher and/or school administrator before using their own software on school equipment. - 4.
-Students are responsible for keeping equipment, programs, and files from being relocated, removed from school premises, corrupted, or modified. - 5.
-Students are responsible for maintaining the privacy of passwords and the integrity of electronic mail systems. - 6.
-Students are responsible for using internet and other telecommunication access only for appropriate school learning experiences. - 7.
-Students are responsible for adhering to all copyright guidelines. - 8.
-Students are responsible for avoiding sites that are profane, obscene, or that advocate illegal acts, violence or discrimination toward other people. - 9.
-Students are not to us the internet (Facebook, YouTube, etc.) as a means of communicating information that may negatively impact SCA or any of its students, staff, or parents in a negative way.
+Students are responsible for adhering to the guidelines and standards established by the school for use of the equipment, programs, and networks - 3.
+Students are responsible for keeping equipment, programs, and files from being relocated, removed from school premises, corrupted, or modified. - 4.
+Students are responsible for maintaining the privacy of passwords and the integrity of electronic mail systems. - 5.
+Students are responsible for using the internet and other telecommunication access only for appropriate school learning experiences. - 6.
+Students are responsible for adhering to all copyright guidelines. - Students are responsible for avoiding sites that are profane, obscene, or that advocate illegal acts, violence or discrimination toward other people.
+They will also be monitored through the GoGuardian filtering service purchased by the school - 8.
+Students are not to use the internet (Facebook, YouTube, etc.) as a means of communicating information that may negatively impact SCA or any of its students, staff, or parents in a negative way.
 This applies to use outside of school as it affects the atmosphere in school.